fire-break/fire-break.github.io/_tutorials/how-to-install-outline-server-over-websocket-on-debian.md

 This is the second most common error.
 The port Nginx proxies to must be the same one your `outline-ss-server` is listening on.

-*   **Symptoms**: The client will time out.
+*   **Symptoms**: Your client will immediately fail to connect.
 In the Nginx error log (`/var/log/nginx/error.log`), you will see errors like `connect() failed (111: Connection refused) while connecting to upstream`.
 This means Nginx is trying to forward the traffic, but no service is listening at the target address.

 *   **How to Fix**:
     1.  **Check your Outline config**: